WE ARE PROFESSIONAL CHECK VALVE MANUFACTURER!

 Recommended steps:

-1. Identify the valve type and handle style
+1. Identify the valve type and handle style (ball, gate, globe, butterfly, check, actuated).

-2. Look for labels, arrows, or markings
+2. Look for labels, arrows, or markings (“OPEN,” “CLOSED,” “O,” “S,” flow arrows).

-– For lever valves, use the parallel vs perpendicular rule as an initial indicator.
+3. Observe handle alignment – for lever valves, use parallel/perpendicular as an initial indicator.

-4. Check stem height or position scales
+4. Check stem height or position scales – for gate and globe valves.

-5. Verify with process data
+5. Verify with process data – flow, pressure, level, or temperature readings.

 Common Mistakes and Safety Risks

-– Assuming all lever valves follow the same orientation even when installed rotated or upside‑down
+· Assuming all lever valves follow the same orientation even when installed rotated or upside-down.

 To reduce risk: